 Creating healthy communities requires a high level of mutual understanding and collaboration among community leaders.
-The development of this assessment brings together community health leaders and providers, along with the local residents, to research and prioritize county health needs and document community health delivery success.
+The development of this assessment brings together community health leaders, providers, and local residents, to research and prioritize county health needs and document community health delivery success.

 This health assessment will serve as the foundation for community health improvement efforts for the next three years.
-A previous CHNA was completed in 2016.
+The community had a CHNA completed in 2016.
 (Note: The Patient Protection and Affordable Care Act (ACA) require not-for-profit hospitals to conduct a CHNA every three years and adopt an implementation strategy to meet the needs identified by the CHNA).

 Wave #3 Decatur County CHNA assessment began January 2019 and was facilitated / created by VVV Consultants, LLC (Olathe, KS) staff under the direction of Vince Vandehaar, MBA.